 This laboratory has been designed to provide students with hands on experience in the analysis and evaluation of humans and their working environment.
 Tasks are simulated and evaluated based on anthropometrics, biomechanics, cardiovascular, and force requirements.
 The laboratory is equipped with modern equipment for the analysis of work systems and computers with software for the analysis of manual material handling activities.
-Dr. Cristina Pomales Coordinates the Human Factors/Ergonomics and Work Measurement Lab activities (email: cristina.pomales@upr.edu) The following is a list of some of the equipment available in the laboratory for teaching and research purposes.
+The following is a list of some of the equipment available in the laboratory for teaching and research purposes.

-- Computers with licenses of ErgoIntelligence for analysis and evaluation of workstation design as well as the analysis of lifting tasks with the NIOSH lifting guide, - Chatillon digital force measurement gauges and equipment for the analysis of pushing and pulling tasks, - Hand dynamometers and pinch gauges to measure hand force. - Anthropometers and calipers for the collection of anthropometric data, - Heart rate meters and a treadmill for the evaluation of cardiovascular requirements of physical tasks, - Electromyography with data collection software for the analysis of muscular activity. - Goniometers and data collection software for the analysis of flexion, extension, and rotation of body members, - Heat stress monitors and Wet-bulb globe temperature meter for the analysis of environmental variables, - Dosimeters and sound level meters for the evaluation of noise levels, - Photometers for studies of illumination, and

-Stop watches and digital recording equipment for Time Study and Work Measurement analysis, among many others.
+- Computers with licenses of ErgoIntelligence for analysis and evaluation of workstation design as well as the analysis of lifting tasks with the NIOSH lifting guide, - Chatillon digital force measurement gauges and equipment for the analysis of pushing and pulling tasks, - Hand dynamometers and pinch gauges to measure hand force, - Anthropometers and calipers for the collection of anthropometric data, - Heart rate meters and a treadmill for the evaluation of cardiovascular requirements of physical tasks, - Electromyography with data collection software for the analysis of muscular activity, - Goniometers and data collection software for the analysis of flexion, extension, and rotation of body members, - Heat stress monitors and Wet-bulb globe temperature meter for the analysis of environmental variables, - Dosimeters and sound level meters for the evaluation of noise levels, - Photometers for studies of illumination, and - Stop watches and digital recording equipment for Time Study and Work Measurement analysis, among many others.